 Daphne Tanouye, VMD is a member of the American Veterinary Medical Association, the American Association for Human-Animal Bond Veterinarians, and the Veterinary Information Network.
 She is accredited by the USDA Animal and Plant Health Inspection Service and has special interests in preventative healthcare, dermatology, internal medicine, hospice care, and the human-animal bond.

-Daphne lives in Maryland with her husband, Alex, their two young sons, and sweet dog Bessie Smith, a Shih Tzu adopted from Last Chance Animal Rescue in 2012.
-In her free time, she enjoys spending time with her family and friends, reading, and attempting to learn to the play the mandolin.
+Daphne lives in Maryland with her husband, Alex, their two young sons, and two sweet dogs: Bessie Smith, a Shih Tzu mix, and Calvin, a Cavalier King Charles Spaniel.

 Jacqui Mason, DVM